 - 1 Tablespoon Sugar

 - 1 Tablespoon Butter

-Divide the vegetables between 2 plates, and top each with a piece of chicken.
-Break up the candied pistachios and place some on top of each piece of chicken.
+Divide the cooked vegetables and chicken between 2 plates.
+Break apart the candied pistachios and place on top of each piece of chicken.
 Enjoy!